brenomfviana/mago/README.md

 ## Description

-MAGO is a maze generator (MAze GeneratOr).
+MAGO is a maze generator (MAze GeneratOr) that uses the Binary Tree approach.

 ## Build and Run